GridTools/gt4py/CONTRIBUTING.md

 - Remember that this is an open-source project and that contributions are welcome :)

 ## Getting Started

 Ready to start contributing?
-Follow these steps:
+We use a [fork and pull request](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) workflow for contributions.
+Pull requests need to pass all the automated checks as well as a review before they can be merged.
+To set up properly your local development environment follow these steps:

 1. Fork the [GT4Py](https://github.com/gridtools/gt4py) repo on GitHub.